-Hog Slat’s line of GroBelts offers producers a top quality V-belts at a great price.
-GroBelts feature wear resistant, high modulus compression rubber embedded with polyester cords to reduce stretch.
+Hog Slat’s line of GroBelts offers producers top-quality V-belts at a great price.
+GroBelts feature wear-resistant, high modulus compression rubber embedded with polyester cords to reduce stretch.
 To order go to GroBelts.

-Also, see our Laser Pully Alignment Kit.
-At only $14.95 it’s a great tool to accurately check the alignment of the drive pulleys while you are changing the fan belts.
+Also, see our Laser Pulley Alignment Kit.
+At under $20 it’s a great tool to accurately check the alignment of the drive pulleys while you are changing the fan belts.